 As a consumer as well as a producer of social media, offer comments on interesting posts and share the good work of others using your sites.
 Social media is not (only) about sharing your news and success, it’s about sharing information that is of interest to your readers and viewers.

 When commenting as part of your job, be sure to indicate who you are and your affiliation with Williams.
 If you see a post that you think requires or would benefit from an official Williams College response, please contact the Office of Communications.

 Post a disclaimer on your site stating you reserve the right to remove inappropriate comments.
 Remove as soon as possible comments containing inappropriate language, those that attack any one group or individual and those that are obviously spam.

-Use hashtags to join conversations
+Use mentions or tags and hashtags to join conversations

 Be mindful of others’ work.

 Never disclose information that is proprietary, private or commercially sensitive.
 Respect copyright.
 Don’t use images or content generated elsewhere without permission.